lmccay/knoxplorer/README.md

 The most likely trouble that you will run into will be related to cookies and domains.
 Make sure that the domains that you are using for each configured URL are the same and are acceptable to your IdP and browser.

 Another issue that might crop up would be the secureOnly flag on the cookie - if you are not running Apache Knox with SSL enabled (shame on you) then this flag must not be set.
 See the KnoxSSO topology and service for setting that to false.

+If authentication seems to be successful but there is no listing rendered.
+Ensure that there is a principal mapping for the username being asserted to the WebHDFS service.
+Check the audit log for the username being used and map it to "guest" as necessary.

 ENJOY!
 ====